 Based on 20+ years of data:

-2. Quarterbacks are the riskiest — nearly 45% of first-round QBs don't stick for two seasons, but the ones who do define franchises.
+- Quarterbacks are the riskiest — the highest bust rate in the first round, but the ones who stick define franchises.

 Try it yourself